Joseph Phillips

 This literally paid dividends for the local sporting clubs in the area as Joe firstly became instrumental in attracting funds to support sporting activities such as the newly formed Lottery Fund.
 He then went on to work closely with each of the various clubs in the area to help them to complete their applications to successfully secure funding.
 Aside from his ability to attract funding for local clubs, Joe strived to ensure that high standards were instilled and maintained.
 This is most definitely one of the reasons that many local clubs in the area have prospered over the years.

-There are many anecdotes that friends and family can recall over the years such as his scorn at not being allowed to hire diving equipment despite being highly experienced diver and champion swimmer (his time in his 60s was a fast as Johnny Weissmuller’s Olympic gold time in his 20s!).
-Joe was probably also the first swimmer to have prescription goggles as he got his optician to manufacture the lenses which he then glued into his own goggles.
+There are many anecdotes that friends and family can recall over the years such as his scorn, as an 84 year old, at not being allowed to hire diving equipment to dive with his grandchildren, while on holiday with the his family in Spain, despite being highly experienced diver and champion swimmer (his time in his 60s was a fast as Johnny Weissmuller’s Olympic gold time in his 20s!).

-Joe continued to inspire and encourage swimmers at a local, national and international level, training and competing well into his 80s.
+He continued to inspire and encourage swimmers at a local, national and international level, training and competing well into his 80s.
+His love of travelling took him on many family holidays and in partial retirement he and Catherine visited Australia, India, China and Cuba amongst other beautiful places over the years.

 Joe passed away just 3 days before his 91st birthday on 1st August 2025.